DemocracyClub/design-system/src-site/components/candidate.md

 title: Candidate
 ---

+Use the Candidate component for summarizing key information about a political candidate.

 The Candidate component is a special kind of card.
 For all other card use cases, see the generic [Card]({{site.basedir}}/components/card).
 The following demo uses a [Grid]({{site.basedir}}/components/grid) as a list (`<ul>`) to display a list of cards.

 <div class="ds-scope">